KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 The default impurity criterion in scikit-learn’s Decision Tree algorithm is the Gini Impurity.
 However, they’ve also implemented entropy and you can choose which one you’d like to use when you create the DecisionTreeClassifier object.

 for creating a png image of your graph, use scikit-learn's export_graphviz function.

+remember overfitting??
+Decision Trees are incredibly prone to overfitting.

+In order to solve these issues, we do what’s called pruning the tree.
+This means we make the tree smaller with the goal of reducing overfitting.

+There are two types of pruning: pre-pruning & post-pruning.

+1. In pre-pruning, we stop building before the tree is too big.

+2. In post-pruning we build the whole tree and then we review the tree and decide which leaves to remove to make the tree smaller.

+Pre-Pruning techniques:

+1. Max depth

+2. Leaf size

+3. Number of leaf nodes

+There’s no hard science as to which pre-pruning method will yield better results.
+In practice, we try a few different values for each parameter and cross validate to compare their performance.

+Scikit-learn has implemented quite a few techniques for pre-pruning.
+In particular, we will look at three of the parameters: max_depth, min_samples_leaf, and max_leaf_nodes.
+In order to decide on which to use, we use cross validation and compare metrics. scikit-learn has a grid search class built in that will help us.

+from sklearn.model_selection import GridSearchCV